Semmle Ltd (trading as Semmle) (“we/us/our“) are committed to protecting and respecting your privacy.

 We may store your contact details using Google G Suite, Mailchimp, Salesforce, Pipedrive, Yesware, and Hubspot.

 These services may transfer small amounts of personal data outside the European Economic Area (“EEA”), under strict privacy and security controls.

 We may collect information about your computer, including where available your IP address, operating system and browser type, for system administration and to ensure the proper operation of our site.

-Our website uses certain cookies.
+Our websites (includes semmle.com and other sites using subdomains such as help.semmle.com) use certain cookies.
 A cookie is a small file of letters and numbers that we put on your computer.
 The cookies we use are “analytical” cookies provided by Google Analytics.
 They allow us to recognize and count the number of visitors and to see how visitors move around the site when they are using it.
 This helps us to improve the way our website works, for example by ensuring that users are finding what they are looking for easily.
 For more information on how Google uses this data, go to www.google.com/policies/privacy/partners/.

 In addition, and if you agree, we may use additional cookies to see how you move around the website, and other websites operated by us, in more detail (“Hubspot tracking”).
 This allows us to deliver further optimised content and messages for you and other visitors.
 This processing is done on the basis of your consent, which you can revoke at any time by clicking here (note: the page won’t change when you do this).
 If you subsequently provide us with your contact details, these will be linked to our records of your visits to our web sites.

 You can change your website browser settings to reject cookies although this may impair the functionality of our website.

 Various different jurisdictions require us to inform you about your rights as a user.
 The European GDPR is one of the most strict data regulations, therefore we decided to use that as a guideline here.

 Individuals whose personal data is processed on the lawful basis of Legitimate Interests automatically have the following rights.